 Market research companies are hired by companies, government, non-profits and academics to survey their audiences about new products and services, their attitudes, behaviors, and more.
 These surveys are most commonly offered by market research companies to their database of survey takers (also called a ‘panel’).
-These panels are free to join and people who do so are compensated for the surveys they successfully complete.
+These panels are free to join and people who join as market research participants are compensated for the surveys they successfully complete.
 Compensation may be offered in the form of PayPal payments, gift cards, or even bitcoin.

-Paid surveys can also be offered by GPT programs, which are sites that allow you to earn rewards for participating in a wide variety of activities including surveys, micro-tasks, watching videos, shopping, and more.
+Paid surveys can also be offered by GPT programs, which are sites that allow you to earn rewards for participating in a wide variety of activities including surveys, searching the web, micro-tasks, watching videos, shopping, and more.

 It depends on the surveys site.
 There are some panels that allow teens 13-17 to join, while others are strictly limited to adults.

 You can find out more about online teen surveys in our blog post, including information on why survey sites do not target children under the age of 13.
 You can also find a list of sites that allow teens to join in the post, or you may use Pick-a-Perk to find these as well.

 SurveyPolice offers lists of legitimate paid survey sites that are ranked according to user reviews and are tailored to your country.
 You can find a list of such sites by visiting our survey rankings.